 The thick crowds that flock to the Place des Vosges rarely venture to the other side of the Marais: the 3e arrondissement, which has morphed into one of the hottest neighborhoods in Paris.
 Good luck finding an apartment to rent here—most are small walk-ups with exposed wooden beams and lots of charm.
 But even if you can't move in, you can enjoy this trendy quartier like a local.
 First, head to the Rue de Bretagne, the main drag.
 Stop for lunch at one of the food stalls in the Marché des Enfants Rouges (No. 39, open Tuesday through Sunday): it's the oldest covered market in Paris.
 Next, explore narrow side streets, like Rues Charlot, Debelleyme, and Poitou, lined with art galleries and small boutiques.
 Stop for a real English scone at the Marais outpost of the popular Rose Bakery (30 rue Debelleyme); try a cup of Joe and a croissant at Poilâne (38 rue Debelleyme); or treat yourself to a gelato at Mary's (1 rue Charles-Francois Dupuis).
 Across the street is the 19th-century iron-and-glass

-reopen as a locally-driven arts and sports community center.
-This is the site of the former Templar Tower, where Louis XIV and Marie Antoinette were imprisoned before the king's date with the guillotine (Napoléon later razed it).
+Carreau du Temple, which, after a long-overdue renovation, has reopened as a locally driven arts and sports community center.
+This is the site of the former Templar Tower, where Louis XIV and Marie-Antoinette were imprisoned before the king's date with the guillotine (Napoléon later razed it).
 For your evening aperitif, make a beeline for the buzzy Café Charlot, at 38 rue de Bretagne.
 If you're in the mood for couscous, try Chez Omar, a neighborhood institution at No. 47.